Science Coaches FAQs

 Do most science coaches have education experience?

-Most coaches do not have K-12 education experience.
+Some coaches have K-12 education experience, but most do not.
 They have expertise in their industry and/or experience teaching in a college/university setting.

 How much time does a teacher typically spend on the program?